k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/Cassandra_Setup.md

 The number of seed nodes should match the chosen replication factor number.

-**Mandatory required details:**
+**Required mandatory details:**
 * Seed node IPs
 * Cassandra admin user
 * Cassandra admin password

 **Optional details:**
-* DataCenter name – unless defined otherwise, default will be set as DC1
+* DataCenter name – unless defined otherwise, the default will be set as DC1
-* Cluster name – unless defined otherwise, default will be set as Cassandra
+* Cluster name – unless defined otherwise, the default will be set as Cassandra
 * Replication factor number
 * Hardening and SSl configuration, TBD